amouat/dim/README.md

 The first time you run this command, the dim image will be downloaded.
 You can run `build.sh` to build it locally instead.

-To turn on spell checking, hit \s.
+To turn on spell checking, hit `\s`.

 Limelight (dimming of surrounding text) can be turned off with `:Limelight!`.

-If you use gdim.sh, note that it runs via a mounted X11 socket, not VNC or ssh forwarding.
+If you use `gdim.sh`, note that it runs via a mounted X11 socket, not VNC or ssh forwarding.
 Whilst this is more efficient, it potentially breaks the sandboxing provided by Docker.

 ## Customising

-If you want to customise dim, edit dim/vimrc.
-After making changes, rebuild the images by running build.sh.
+If you want to customise dim, edit `dim/vimrc`.
+After making changes, rebuild the images by running `build.sh`.